DanielBonnery/dataBeef/README.md

 # Beef data from Dorfman (1993) and Chambers et al. (1993)
-`dataBeef` contains the data from  This table contains the data of the papers "Dorfman, A. H. (1993), "A Comparison of Design-Based and Model-Based Estimators of the Finite Population Distribution Function.
+`dataBeef` contains the data from  the papers
+- "Dorfman, A. H. (1993), "A Comparison of Design-Based and Model-Based Estimators of the Finite Population Distribution Function.
 The Australian Journal of Statistics, 35 and
- "Chambers, Raymond L., Alan H. Dorfman, and Thomas E. Wehrly.
+- "Chambers, Raymond L., Alan H. Dorfman, and Thomas E. Wehrly.
 "Bias robust estimation in finite populations using nonparametric calibration."
 Journal of the American Statistical Association 88.421 (1993): 268-277.